 Hub vs Mid Drive Motors

 Hub-drive motors are located in the center of one of the wheels (typically the rear wheel) and transfer power directly to the wheel where it is mounted.
-These are more affordable, easier to maintain, and do not add as much wear and tear to bike components.
+These are more affordable, easier to maintain, and cause less wear and tear on bike components.
 However, their single-gear ratio makes them less efficient, and it's more difficult to change or repair tires.
 Mid-drive motors are located in the bike's center, usually around the pedal crank, and deliver power to the wheel through the chain.
 They're pricier but also more refined, using the bike's gears to maximize efficiency.

 Pedal Assist Modes